Historic Timeline of PCL and the PCL Foundation

 1991 – Proposition 117, The California Wildlife Protection Act

 The PCL team came up with Proposition 117 to ban the trophy hunting of mountain lions permanently.
 They devised a way to fund it, which was to set aside $30 million a year for thirty years for habitat – this became known as the Habitat Conservation Fund.
-Two-thirds of the money is for rare and endangered species and one-third is for deer, mountain lions and native oak.
+Two-thirds of the money is for rare and endangered species and one-third is for deer, mountain lions, and native oak.

 1990 – Forest Protection and Access Lawsuit

-With the help of Proposition 70, PCL won the case in Court of Appeals to save ancient redwoods and also provide public access.
+With the help of Proposition 70, PCL won the case in the Court of Appeals to save ancient redwoods and also provide public access.

 1992 – Jennifer Jennings, PCL Staff, helps develop legislation extending the ban on offshore oil drilling and preventing private discussions between the Coastal Commission & prospective developers.
 Governor signs bills & measure.

-1996 – PCL wins suit, stopping the Governor and the Dept of Fish & Game from ignoring the California Endangered Species Act, by issuing a blanket permit to those whose activities would harm these species.
+1996 – PCL wins the suit, stopping the Governor and the Dept of Fish & Game from ignoring the California Endangered Species Act, by issuing a blanket permit to those whose activities would harm these species.

 1996 – Proposition 204, a $995 million bond act for wildlife and fisheries restoration, water conservation, and wastewater recycling, successfully passes.